Iran national football team: 1998–2006

-After qualifying to the Asian Cup 2004, Iran was drawn with Thailand, Oman and Japan in the tournament.
+After qualifying to the 2004 AFC Asian Cup, Iran was drawn with Thailand, Oman and Japan in the tournament.
 Iran finished second in the group.
 In the quarter-final clash against South Korea, Iran won 4–3.
 They then lost to host China on penalty kicks, and won against Bahrain 4–2 to finish third place in the tournament.

 Iran scores against Angola at the 2006 FIFA World Cup.

-On 8 June 2005, Iran and Japan became the first countries other than hosts Germany to qualify for the 2006 World Cup.
+On 8 June 2005, Iran and Japan became the first countries other than hosts Germany to qualify for the 2006 FIFA World Cup.
 The match between the two countries in Tehran, played on 24 March 2005, was the highest attended qualifying match among all confederations.
 The match ended with five fans dead and several others injured as they left the Azadi Stadium at the end of the match.

-Iran started their Germany 2006 appearance with a match against North America's Mexico in Group D. Being 1–1 at half-time, defensive mistakes led to a Mexican 3–1 win, with goals from Omar Bravo and Sinha.
+Iran started their 2006 FIFA World Cup appearance in Germany with a match against North America's Mexico in Group D. Being 1–1 at half-time, defensive mistakes led to a Mexican 3–1 win, with goals from Omar Bravo and Sinha.
 Yahya Golmohammadi scored the only Iranian goal.
 Team Melli played against Portugal in the second game, losing 2–0.
 The goals were scored by Deco and a penalty from Cristiano Ronaldo.
 Iran were eliminated from the competition before their third and final game against Angola, a 1–1 draw.